Accounting

 Fourth Semester

-1. Students shall meet with advisor to determine required electives based on MAT placement (MAT 108 should be taken in the 1st semester) and transfer school goals.
-Local transfer school recommended electives are:
+1. Students shall meet with advisor to determine required electives based on MAT placement (MAT108 should be taken in the 1st semester) and transfer school goals.
+Recommended electives are:

-2. Many baccalaureate programs require MAT 130 Applied Calculus or MAT 131 Calculus I - please check with your advisor.
+2. Many baccalaureate programs require MAT131 Calculus I - please check with your advisor.
+Students can use MAT 130 to meet degree MAT requirements.

 3. This course will not meet the requirement for Financial Accounting and Reporting which is required for students planning to take the CPA-150 exam.
 Please see an advisor for further details.